rapp-project/rapp-api/js/README.md

 npm test
 ```

+## Examples

+The source files for the examples are under the examples folder located in the root of the JS Rapp Platform API.

+You can run them individually, or use them as templates.

 ## Documentation

+For a complete list of all RAPP JS API Cloud services and Objects along with their documentation see [here](https://github.com/rapp-project/rapp-api/tree/js/js/includes/README.md)

+You might as well want to genetate documentation automatically from the comments of the code.
 For the following to run you will also need to install the developer dependencies (check installation section).

 This package's source-code is documented using the [JSDoc](https://github.com/jsdoc3/jsdoc) javascript documentation generator.

 Generate documentation for the RAPP API Cloud Services only:

-For the documentation of all RAPP Cloud services and Objects see [here](https://github.com/rapp-project/rapp-api/tree/js/js/includes/README.md)

 ```shell
 npm run doc-cloud